CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### What kind of software development methodologies do you know?
 What are the main features of these?
 #### What are the SCRUM roles?
+    Scrum has three roles: product owner, scrum master and the development team members.

+    Product Owner: The person with the product vision.
+        Responsibilities:
+            - Managing the scrum backlog
+            - Release management
+            - Stakeholder management

+    Scrum Master: The scrum expert who helps the team build the product according to the scrum framework

+    Development Team: The team members who execute the work
 #### What are the SCRUM ceremonies?
 #### What are the SCRUM artifacts?
 #### What is the main goal of a retrospective meeting?